tedk13/pui-website/content/docs/components/loader.md

 ---
 title: Loader
+description: Documentation for Platform UI's loader and button loader components.
 ---

 Our loader is simple and easy to use.
 The default loader is 1.4rem, but a modifier can be added to adjust the size.